May 18, 2017

 To kick things off I am starting with a consultancy website.

 The Project Brief

 Branding Consultancy Website

-Alyssa has another freelance business which she started long before her and I merged to create Couple of Creatives.
+Alyssa has another freelance business that she started long before she and I merged to create Couple of Creatives.
 The business was, and still, is known as Endlyss Designs.
 Starting out she specialized in providing graphic design services as well as general help with branding for businesses of all varieties.
 Her clients ranged from small businesses to corporations.
-She worked as a freelancer for about 5+ years and later decided to team up to work together with me (Andy Leverenz) so we could offer a one-stop shop type of solution to our clients.
-I myself, specialize in web design and development which is why I’m a part of this project.
+She worked as a freelancer for about 5+ years and later decided to team up to work together with me (Andy Leverenz) so we could offer a one-stop-shop type of solution to our clients.
+I myself, specialize in web design and development which is why I'm a part of this project.

 These days responsiveness is a given but I wanted to make sure we didn't forget about it.
 The website itself will be an inbound marketing site of which people can visit to learn more about Alyssa, her services, and ultimately get in touch with her.